Ming-2015/Visual-Novel-Engine/README.md

 3. Copy the .dll files from SFML/SFML-2.5.1/bin folder to where your executable .exe file is located (usually Debug and Release folder in your project folder after you built)

-4. request from (mailto:caiyiming2015@gmail.com "me") or (mailto:Kentoruya@gmail.com "Ed") for the various asset folders (images, sound, resources), or copy those folders from a working game made with our engine
+4. request from [me](mailto:caiyiming2015@gmail.com) or [Ed](mailto:Kentoruya@gmail.com) for the various asset folders (images, sound, resources), or copy those folders from a working game made with our engine

 5. Run the program